 Spiral House is a miniature home, perfect for two, located on the highest point of the Illawarra escarpment and Mount Murray, with absolutely stunning views over Kangaroo Valley.
 There’s a completely private outdoor bathtub, and even though we planned our romantic getaway in July (winter in NSW) we still made sure to use the bath, enjoying a glass of Piggs Peake wine as the sunset.

-There’s so much to do in and around Roberston on your Kangaroo Valley getaways, you’ll be spoilt for choice.
+There’s so much to do in and around Roberston on your Southern Highlands getaways, you’ll be spoilt for choice.
 It was tough to leave Spiral House, with its ridiculously comfy bed, but we squeezed in some hikes and waterfall chasing at Carrington Falls, Fitzroy Falls and Belmore Falls.
 We also visited the famous Robertson Cheese Shop and the quaint town of Berima for an anniversary lunch at Eschalot.

 5. Eagles Point, Callala Bay